Revoshell/luac/README.md

 Available keys for use: shift, space, default, x, r, q, e, g, z, b, n, ctrl(control).
 - The "messages" parameter is responsible for displaying the messages of the script by default.
 If you enter "messages=false" or "messages=0", the script messages will not be sent.
 If you enter "messages=true" or "messages=1", then messages will be sent.
+- The "render" parameter is responsible for the default rendering.
+The function displays the script delay in real time.
+If you enter "render=false" or "render=0", then the render will be displayed on the screen.
+If you enter "render=true" or "render=1", then the render will be displayed on the screen.

 NOTE!
 IMPORTANT!
 - For the script to work, the SAMP.Lua library (SAMP.Events module) is required.
 You can download it either from the link: blast.hk/threads/14624, or from the developer's repository: github.com/THE-FYP/SAMP.Lua